 Please note: Heddon Lodge is adjacent to Hunter's Inn hotel.
 The hotel and lodge are managed for the National Trust by Bespoke Hotels.

-Parking: The Hunter's Inn car park is a few hundred yards from the holiday cottage for guests to use during their stay.
+Parking and electric car charging points: The Hunter's Inn car park is a few hundred yards from the holiday cottage for guests to use during their stay.

 Garden: The cottage has a small balcony area with a table and two chairs.
 The hotel next door has a garden to the rear which guests are welcome to use.
 Please note that there may be restricted access to the hotel garden on occasions, for example, if there is a wedding or private event at the hotel.